opensavannah/community-fellowship-sav-brief/README.md

 Take a look at our leadership team and advisory board (https://opensavannah.org/who-we-are).
 Just our leadership alone is a powerhouse of local civic and local emerging technology and public sector movers-and-shakers.

-As for the project team, I put out an open call for PB project volunteers two weeks ago.
-We've received 32 interested participants.
+As for the project team, I put out an open call for PB project volunteers two weeks ago. *We've already received 32 interested volunteers, and 12 interested fellows from expert backgrounds.*

 We’ve met to discuss skills, needs, roles, etc., and we feel the following individuals would make strong fellows (including one who happens to be the guy who created Homebrew; no big!).